Yijin911/S2D2R/README.md

 ## Installation

-**DISCA R-package** contains all functions needed to perform DISCA.
-Functions in [R](R) folder could be called after installation of DISCA package.
+All functions in [R](R) folder are contained in **DISCA R-package**.
 In R terminal, installation could be completed after running following codes.

 ```sh
 install.packages('devtools')